tardate/LittleArduinoProjects/BoldportClub/Touchy/README.md

 [![#7 How to upload code to the Touchy board via the serial Bootloader](http://img.youtube.com/vi/HoMjZiPxQnk/0.jpg)](http://www.youtube.com/watch?v=HoMjZiPxQnk)

-The Silicon Labs' [Simplicty Studio](http://www.silabs.com/products/mcu/Pages/simplicity-studio.aspx) is used to edit and compile programs for the microcontroller, I haven't tried this yet, but things look promising as there is a Windows, Mac and Linux installer.
-It seems very heavyweight though (another Eclipse-based IDE).
+The Silicon Labs' [Simplicty Studio](http://www.silabs.com/products/mcu/Pages/simplicity-studio.aspx) is used to edit and compile programs for the microcontroller.
+I haven't tried this yet, but things look promising as there is a Windows, Mac and Linux installer.
+It seems very heavy-weight though (another Eclipse-based IDE).

 Thankfully we don't need that to get the board up and running, as there are pre-compiled samples available.